Opportunities: Study Abroad, Excavate, & Intern

 Institute for Classical Architecture and Art Educational Internship.
 The ICAA offers educational internships to individuals seeking to gain experience in nonprofit management, arts education, classics, art history, architecture, and related fields.
 The Education Internship is offered to one individual three times per year, during the fall, spring, and summer academic terms.
 The Education Intern is expected to commit about 2 days, or 16 hours per week, to the internship; fall and spring internships require some Saturday hours during Continuing Education courses, but scheduling is otherwise flexible. - to apply send a letter of interest

 The Hellenic Education and Research Center (HERC) offers short term academic programs, such as excavation projects run by the Archaeological Service of the Greek Ministry of Culture or the Archaeological Society at Athens in various parts of Greece (Kythera, Crete, Messenia, Lakonia), and intensive courses on the study of Greek inscriptions (Epigraphy) combined with the study of the Ancient Greek language in settings such as the islands of Santorini, Anaphe and Paros.Interdisciplinary programs are offered by HERC in collaboration with the Dramaticus Institute combining the study of History, Archaeology and Theater and concluding with student performances in established Greek festivals and venues.
 See their offerings.

 The College Year in Athens offers a wide array of summer classes

-Barnard College is a Supporting Institution of the American School of Classical Studies at Athens and the American Academy in Rome, and certain privileges of those schools are open without fee to graduates of the College.
+Barnard College is a Supporting Institution of the American School of Classical Studies at Athens, which offers summer programs and summer seminars to advanced undergraduates, and the American Academy in Rome, which offers a summer school for advanced undergraduates.
+Certain privileges of those schools are open without fee to graduates of the College.